 A more full-featured installation consists of a highly-available multi-node Management Server installation and up to thousands of hosts using any of several advanced networking setups.
-For information about deployment options, see the Advanced Installation Guide.
+For information about deployment options, see Choosing a Deployment Architecture.

+2.3.1.
 Management Server Overview